 Many growers have given this up because it takes so much time and effort.
 But why are we still doing it?

 Ladies and gentlemen, let me introduce you to this aromatic cultivated oud oil: The Warming Sun.

 The material used to distil this Oud is from the wounded Aquilaria Malaccensis trees.
-To create this special agarwood, workers penetrate "red hot iron rods" into the tree.
+Workers penetrate "red hot iron rods" into the tree to create this special Agarwood.
 Once the temperature decreases, he pulls the rod out and lets the tree rest: natural agarwood creation.

-The "strikers" need to know where the safe spot to hit; the trees may die if the spear hit its dead spot.
-Imagine growing the tree for twelve years and killed it in a strike?
+The "strikers" need to know where the safe spot to hit is; the trees may die if the spear hits its weak spot.
+Imagine growing the tree for twelve years and killing it in a strike.
 One tree might be ok.
 What is going to happen if ten trees die?
-What if a hundred tree die?
+What if a hundred trees die?
 Devastating, of course.

 Not only that, this method, "The Red Hot Iron Technique", does not involve fungi or any inoculating way.
-It takes a longer time to have agarwood and less yielding than any contemporary method.
-After three years, local farmers saw the tree down, scrapped out the white Oud.
+It takes longer to have Agarwood and less yielding than any contemporary method.
+After three years, local farmers saw the tree down and scrapped out the white Oud.

-The primary purpose of this meticulous method is to create an exceptional smell using the forgotten way.
-The Hot Iron Spear method will add "fire" element in the wood chip.
+The primary purpose of this particular method is to create a distinctive smell using the forgotten way.
+The Hot Iron Spear method will add a "fire" element to the wood chip.
 If oud distiller used these chips to distil, what would happen?

 As soon as you open the bottle, the volatile compound will vapour.
-If you are within an arm range, you can smell the Oud in an instant.
+Within an arm range, you can smell the Oud instantly.

 Take a small dab from a bottle on your wrist or a cotton pad.

-The magic happens at the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
+The magic happens the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
 A sensational pleasant feeling washes through your nose.
 The accord includes warm woody, a hint of spice and herbaceous, subtle floral.
 After several hours, it dries down to balsamic vanillic ouddy.